PFCal-dev/HGCElectronicsValidation/test/ProduceUncalibHitsFromDigis.md

       double rawADC( double(hit.sample(itSample).data()) );

-      //get the MIP position of this detId HGCalSiNoiseMap::SiCellOpCharacteristics siop=rad_map->getSiCellOpCharacteristics(detId);
+      //get the operation characterisics of this detId
+      //and the nubmer of ADC counts corresponding to a MIP HGCalSiNoiseMap::SiCellOpCharacteristics siop=rad_map->getSiCellOpCharacteristics(detId);
       double mipADC=double(siop.mipADC);